huangapple/neuquant/README.md

 The original NeuQuant Algorithm was developed by Anthony Dekker, 1994.
 See 'LICENSE'.

-Golang implementation of NeuQuant Algorithm was done by CuteReimu, 2021.
+Golang implementation of NeuQuant Algorithm was done by huangapple, 2021.